 The problem is, in just about any industry you care to name, there is always a choice for your customers.
 Being (in your opinion) better than everyone else isn’t enough nowadays.

-For example, I prefer Firefox as my web browser of choice.
-However, I’m happy enough to use Safari on the (admittedly) rare occasions when a particular website doesn’t play so nicely with Firefox.
+However, I’m happy enough to use Safari on the (admittedly) rare occasions when a particular website doesn’t play so nicely with Chrome.
 Changing over to Safari is not a big deal to me.
 In the same way while I prefer Evian bottled water, if the restaurant only has Volvic it’s not a deal-breaker.

 You see where I’m going with this?

 By not trying to be just the best choice, but by aiming to be the only choice.
-You need to become a market of one.
-You need to aim to radically differentiate your business offering in such as way so that you stand out in the minds of your target market.
+The challenge is for your business value to be seen as a market of one.
+You need to aim to radically differentiate your product or service offering in such as way so that you stand out in the minds of your target market.

 In the case of the client I mentioned earlier, we’ve been working with them in defining their business value in new ways.